DoctorMcKay/node-steam-user/README.md

 **Works when anonymous.** Requests details about one or more apps or packages.

+If you have the PICS cache enabled and the risk of getting stale data is acceptable, you could check [the PICS cache](#picscache) if you want instead of calling `getProductInfo`.

 ### getProductAccessToken(apps, packages, callback)
 - `apps` - An array of AppIDs
 - `packages` - An array of PackageIDs